Software Project Estimation. Three words guaranteed to make anyone in software development shift uncomfortably in their seat. Until now.

 Yes.
 If you have the relationship in place with your client to run with a monthly budget and build in an Agile way, perfect.
 That is actually how we work with the majority of our clients.

-No, you’ll notice at the bottom of the Task Details section there is a range.
+No, you’ll notice that next to the total cost there’s a range.
 We’ve already built in the multipliers that should make the range fairly reasonable and account for a margin of error.
+You can also customize these multipliers by clicking the gear icon next to the estimate.

 Sure.
 There are two main calculations going on.
-The monthly cost is calculated using a standard 174 hour work month, according to the US gov stats.
-The budget range is calculated using a x0.8 multiplier for the lower range and x1.4 for the upper range because projects are more likely to end up over the estimate than below it.
+The monthly cost is calculated using a standard 174 hour work month.
+The budget range is calculated using an x0.8 multiplier for the lower range and x1.3 for the upper range because projects are more likely to end up over the estimate than below it.

-What is the difference between Team and Task parts again?
+What Is the Difference between Team Planning and Task Parts Again?

 We suggest you do them independently for the same reason you proofread an important email before you send it, or ask for a second opinion on something that matters.
 Validating an idea is important, and thinking about an idea from different perspectives is equally important.